 - Preheat oven to 350F (176C) degrees.

-- Grease two 9" x 5" (23 cm x 13 cm) loaf pans.
+- Grease two 9" x 5" (23 cm x 13 cm) loaf pans with baking spray.